writeson/fastapi_presentation/README.md

     on albums (ArtistId);
 ```

-This nicely describes the `albums` table schema and shows it contains a primary key named `AlbumIId`, a `Title` string 160 characters long, and a foreign key called `ArtisId` the references the primary key of another table called `artists`.
+This nicely describes the `albums` table schema and shows it contains a primary key named `AlbumIId`, a `Title` string 160 characters long, and a foreign key called `ArtisId` that references the primary key of another table called `artists`.
 It also creates an index on the `ArtistId` column to improve performance on join operations.

-This works fine, but I want to change how my application works with the table without changing the `albums` schema.
+This works fine, but I want to change how my application works with the table without changing the `albums` table schema.

-* I don't care for the naming convention used in the Chinook database for column names, and I'll normalize them to conventions I prefer.
+* I don't care for the naming convention used in the Chinook database for column names, and I'll map them to the naming conventions I prefer.

 ```python
 from typing import Optional, List